-Incredible archaeological ruins, one of the Seven Wonders of the World, epic desert scenery and the lowest point in earth.
-For a small country, Jordan offers a lot.
-It’s home to some of the most famous historical sites in the world and I recently just spend an awesome week in Jordan, exploring the country from top to bottom.
+Home to incredible archaeological ruins, one of the Seven Wonders of the World, epic desert scenery and the lowest point on earth.
+For a small country, Jordan offers a lot – and this one week Jordan itinerary will help you visit the best of Jordan in 1 week.

-A destination like no other, a one week Jordan itinerary can encompass a lot!
-You can visit the capital of Jordan: Amman, where you will likely fly into.
-As well as the otherworldly landscape of Wadi Rum desert, the historical treasures of Petra, the magic of the Dead Sea and the allure of the Red Sea at Aqaba.
+A destination like no other, you can see a lot with one week in Jordan!
+From the otherworldly landscape of Wadi Rum desert, the historical treasures of Petra, the magic of the Dead Sea to the allure of the Red Sea at Aqaba.

-These would be considered the main sites to see during a one week Jordan itinerary.
-You might be asking if 7 days is enough time to see all of those places, and actually it is.
+These sites are considered the main attractions to see during a one week Jordan itinerary.
+You might be asking if 7 days is enough time to see all of those places, and actually it really is!
 You could equally spend longer and a two week Jordan itinerary, for example, would leave you ample time to explore the country at a more leisurely pace.

 So without further ado, here’s my one week Jordan itinerary focused on several main destinations in Jordan: Amman, Petra, Wadi Rum and the Dead Sea.
 I’ve written mini guides to each of the places below, as well as suggestions on where to stay, where to eat and all the best things to do in each place in Jordan.

 One Week Jordan Itinerary: Essential information

 When is the best time to visit Jordan?

 Key to planning your trip is knowing which month is best to visit Jordan.
 The summer months (June to September) bring high temperatures but slightly less crowds.
 Spring and Autumn however offers ideal temperatures for exploring, but this is the high season and the crowds are there to match.
 November through to January can see some very heavy rainfall in Jordan, to the point that Petra floods!